 If it’s grubs or beetles that are the culprits, which cause brown dead patches of grass, there are a couple of products at Oderings to help, so come on in for some friendly advice.

 Try to rake out as much as possible with a good sturdy rake or scorer then apply some moss killer.
 Follow the directions and wait 2-3 weeks for results.
 Once the moss has died, it’s time to sow more grass seed.
 Rake the area again to remove any remaining dead moss spores and help prepare the area for sowing more seed.
-Tui Superstrike Shady Places is specialty seed ideal for this situation, water well once sown.
+Oderings Special Blend Lawn Seed is ideal for this situation.
+Water well once sown.
 Once seed has germinated and has grown to approx. 5-7cm high, fertilise with Oderings Lawn Replenish, which can be applied to new or established lawns.
 Water well especially if it’s hot/dry or windy conditions.
 Remember not to mow your lawns too short, as grass may become compromised resulting in damaged grass roots.

 Important note: Without fixing the problem that has caused the moss in the first place, it is likely to return.
 Although products will kill the existing moss, they will not stop it from reoccurring if the cause of the moss is not fixed.